-Some of the following conditions have also changed so please read them before hiring a boat.
+Some of the following conditions have changed so please read them before hiring a boat.

 Important Note: Club Boats must NOT be taken out if the wind is gusting greater than F4, 16 knots.
 Check the wind strength on Cambermet before going out.
 Also bear in mind that the current in the channel can be significant so if there is very little wind you could be swept along away from the club.
 To avoid this risk you should not use the boats when the wind strength is F2 or less.

-To hire one of the Club boats (2000/Visions/Fevas/Picos or Topper) for the day or part thereof, please note the following:-
+To hire one of the Club boats (2000/Visions/Fevas/Fusion or Pico) for the day or part thereof, please note the following:-

 - You must be over 18 yrs, a Club member and competent to ensure your own safety and that of the craft.
 Should you be unsure as to whether or not you are competent to handle the prevailing conditions, you should NOT venture out without a safety boat or a competent adult in company.